samjbobb/smoke-detector-detector/README.md

 > Note: this was all written by Claude Code in a few hours over one weekend.
 I directed it but wrote essentially zero code.
 It's working for my use-case.
 I suspect the actual detection algorithm could be simpler, but I don't want to spend time on it.
 We live in a weird weird AI world now...

+> Purpose: I want to know if my dog is being terrorized by smoke detector false alarms when I'm not home.

 Detects smoke alarm beeping patterns using real-time audio analysis.
 Listens for the characteristic 3.2kHz beeping pattern of smoke alarms and triggers push notifications.

 ## Quick Start